TReynkens/rospca/README.md

 This package relies heavily on the code from Valentin Todorov for *rrcov* and on the *mrfDepth* package.

-The package is not available on CRAN but you can install the latest development version from GitHub using
+The package is not available on CRAN but you can install the package using the binaries for *rospca* and *mrfDepthLight* from <https://wis.kuleuven.be/stat/robust/software#rospca>.
+The latest development version can be installed from GitHub using

     install.packages("devtools")